-Advocacy Policy 1 Residents, business and other agencies are encouraged to become informed and educated on the use of septic systems and other methods of human waste disposal.
-Residents, businesses and other agencies are encouraged to become informed and educated about appropriate human waste disposal methods.
+Advocacy Policy 1 Residents, businesses and other agencies are encouraged to become informed and educated about appropriate human waste disposal methods.

-Advocacy Policy 2 The Lasqueti Island Local Trust Committee encourages community groups, government agencies, and business with efforts to educate and inform the community towards sensitive environmental living.
-Community groups and other agencies are encouraged to develop educational material on environmentally sensitive living.
+Advocacy Policy 2 Community groups and other agencies are encouraged to develop educational material on environmentally sensitive living.

 Conservation